JulyCrab/CSBExtractorDL1/README.md

-# Description
-Quick and simple CSB Extractor for Dying Light 1
+# CSB Extractor for Dying Light 1

+Welcome to the CSB Extractor for Dying Light 1!
+This tool provides a quick and simple way to extract CSB files for your game.

-# Important
+## Important Information

-Please do not skip the README inside the "Help" as it contains important info on how to do various things and how to setup the extractor.
+Please **do not skip** the README file located inside the "Help" folder.
+It contains crucial information on how to:

-# End
-Thanks for downloading this Extractor
+- Set up the extractor
+- Perform various tasks

+## Thank You

+Thank you for downloading the CSB Extractor.
+Enjoy your experience modding!